Merced River Rafting

 Merced River Rafting and Kayaking Overview

 The Merced River is a classic California Sierra foothill run for rafters and kayakers.
 At low flows there is a nice class II section from the old suspension bridge to Briceburg.
 Upstream is some fun class 4 in the Red Bud section.
 The higher one drives up the canyon the more challenging the whitewater becomes.
-While a float through Yosemite Valley is spectacular, those looking for whitewater prefer this run with the put-in 30 minutes downstream from the 140 park entrance.
-It is also a short drive from the Tuolumne River.
+While a float through Yosemite Valley is spectacular, those looking for whitewater prefer this run which puts-in 30 minutes downstream from the Highway 140 park entrance.
+It is also makes an excellent additional to rafting the Tuolumne.